-Full Pay Breakfast: \$1.50 Reduced Rate Breakfast: \$0.30 Full Pay Lunch: \$3.20 Reduced Rate Lunch: \$0.40
+Full Pay Breakfast: \$1.75 Full Pay Lunch: \$3.30 Milk (extra) \$0.50 Reduced Rate Breakfast: \$0.30 Reduced Rate Lunch: \$0.40

 Depositing Funds into your Lunch Account: A computerized meal system is in place in the QHS Cafeteria.
-The students scan their ID card for their meal.
+Students will enter their school ID number on the keypad for their meals.
 Each student will have an account that parents can deposit money into.
 Students may deposit money into their account in the morning before breakfast.
 Locked boxes are also available for students to drop off a check.
 Cashiers will also accept money during the meals, either for purchase or for deposit.
 Quincy Public Schools offers a prepay system for students to purchase meals via the Internet by check or credit card.
 Find out how on Quincy Public School's website: www.qps.org and click on the reference to School Lunches.
 All meals include one entrée.
 Additional entrées can be purchased at an additional cost.
 Once a student has paid for an item(s), he/she cannot exchange anything without approval from kitchen staff.
 We understand that from time to time, students may forget to bring in lunch money.
 Students will be able to charge meals.